 Next, I tried ghee since it can handle higher temperatures and to my surprise, the popcorn popped better!
 Then I finally got my hands on refined coconut oil and got similar great results.

 If you want to make Instant Pot Popcorn without coconut oil, you can use any oil with a high smoke point.
 Vegetable, canola, or avocado oil will work as well.

 The only special tool you need to make popcorn in the Instant Pot is a lid.
 You might have a lid that fits the Instant Pot or buy one on Amazon here. (affiliate link)

 I prefer a clear glass lid so that I can see what’s going on inside.

 Instant Pot Popcorn Recipe Video

 Instant Pot Popcorn

-- 3 tablespoons refined coconut oil can also use ghee or canola oil
+- 3 tablespoons refined coconut oil or vegetable oil with high smoke point

 - 1/2 cup popcorn kernels

 - Turn on the saute button and select more.
-When the display says HOT, add in the coconut oil and butter and mix.
+When the display says HOT, add in the coconut oil and mix.

 - After a minute, pour in popcorn kernels.
 Stir until all popcorn kernels are covered in oil.
 Make sure that the kernels are in a single layer.

 - Close the lid.
 Wait for the popcorn to start popping.
 It may take 1 – 3 minutes.